Creating PDFs with React

 We are only using react to create a simple html page to print it to pdf using puppeteer ( which I'll explain in the following section ), so we don't need to render the react components into a webpage.

-Let's create a new folder under src
+Let's create a new folder under src named renderer

-First creating our components in App.js
+First creating our components in App.js in renderer

 renderer/App.js